termsurf/base-book/text/artifacts.md

 ```

 The provided code showcases the definition of artifacts, which are
-similar to resources in Terraform, in BaseLink.
+similar to resources in Terraform, in BaseNote.
 Let's explore the
 different elements and syntax used:

 1. **Resource Definition:** The artifacts are defined using the `seed`